 Viewing your feedback

 Once a writing consultant completes their feedback, you will receive an automated email containing a Word doc attachment.
-You can also access your feedback file directly from the schedule:
+You can also access your feedback file directly from our online schedule:

 Important: Make sure that you download and open the file on a computer (rather than a phone) because Track Changes comments may not appear correctly on a phone or in preview mode.